mthsrnn/wol_win/README.md

 A WOL magic packet sender made with C.

 Made as a learning project; I strongly advise against the use of this program.
 There are many way better (and actually finished) alternatives already on GitHub.
-It doesn't handle errors (yet) and will probably brick your computer if you do something unexpected, but besides that, it does work! 😉
+It doesn't handle errors (yet) and will probably brick your computer if you do something stupid...
+Besides that, it does work! 😉

 ## How to compile:
 Compile it on Windows using MinGW: